Digne-les-Bains: French Revolution and the First Empire

 The news of the storming of the Bastille was welcomed, this event announced the end of royal arbitrariness and, perhaps, more profound changes in the organization of the France.
 Immediately after the arrival of the new, a great phenomenon of collective fear seized France, the fear of an aristocratic conspiracy wishing to recover their privileges.
 Rumors of troops in arms, devastating everything in their path, propagated at high speed, causing shots of weapons, the organization of militias and anti-aristocratic violence.
 This great fear, arrived in Seyne on 31 July and belonging to the current "fear of the Mâconnais", reached Digne and its region on 31 July 1789 the day before spreading to Riez, where it arrived during the day, and Moustiers and Castellane.

 The city was established as the capital of the Basses-Alpes district from March 1790, to the creation of the departments.
 The patriotic society of Digne was founded in September 1790 (the second Department by seniority); it was affiliated with the Jacobins in June 1791, and became a relay of the club in the Department, accepting the affiliations of many clubs in the Basses-Alpes.
 It also received the request of affiliation of Carpentras.
 First called Bourgeois Alcove, it then took the name of Patriotic Club, then on 9 October 1792, Société des amis de la Constitution, de la Liberté, de l’Égalité [Society of friends of the Constitution, of freedom, of equality].
 It established a committee of correspondence responsible for relations with other societies affiliated on 14 November 1792.
 On 10 and 11 January 1793, General Peyron performed a descent from Marseille, supported by the Marseille club-goers with weapons.
 He took revenge because he was unable to obtain the post of attorney general trustee, two departmental administrators were removed and a fine of 13,000 livres paid to the Marseille club.

 In 1792–1793, the section of Digne was controlled by the federalists.
 In connection with the section of Marseille, it disseminated the ideas of the Girondists, until their proscription on 31 May 1793 and the crushing of the federalist insurrection in July, which resulted in a sentence to death in Digne.

 On 5 frimaire year III, the Représentant en mission Gauthier purified the society.

 Digne welcomed the prefecture under the Consulate.
 The prefect Lameth (1802–1805), created a shaded promenade between Pré de Foire and the banks of the Bléone and planted plane trees on the boulevard Gassendi.

-In early March 1815 Napoleon Bonaparte passed through Digne-les-Bains on his way from imprisonment on the island of Elba, gathering support as he moved north.
+In early March 1815 Emperor Napoleon passed through Digne-les-Bains on his way from imprisonment on the island of Elba, gathering support as he moved north.
 This was early in his Hundred Days which ended with his defeat at the Battle of Waterloo.